ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-2.markdown

 ### Footnotes

 [^1]: see [previous post](https://ikavodo.github.io/fourier-transform-tutorial-pt-1/)
 [^2]: FM-modulation actually lies behind radio technology and FM synthesis- a technique which led to the development of the best-selling Yamaha DX7 synthesizer.
-This synth is responsible for LOTS of funky sounds you might recognize from [80's pop](https://www.youtube.com/watch?v=djV11Xbc914&list=PLsAmsnfaNA4-CevYq1hrcD_aIP5xWe9Xr).
+This synth is responsible for **Lots** of funky sounds you might recognize from [80's pop](https://www.youtube.com/watch?v=djV11Xbc914&list=PLsAmsnfaNA4-CevYq1hrcD_aIP5xWe9Xr).